 Film Producer - Logistically implements the creative idea.
 This could be booking the shoot location, actors, make up artists and everything in between.
 They’ll be there on the day to coordinate all of these elements.
-The film producer will also (importantly!) ensure that the project in kept within budget.
+The film producer will also (importantly!) ensure that the project in keeping within budget.

-ProRes - A high quality video format used for editing and exporting.
+ProRes - A high-quality video format used for editing and exporting.
 Masters are often delivered in ProRes.

 Recce - Short for ‘reconnaissance’ (fancy huh?!).
 One or more of our film team will visit the shoot location(s) to check factors such as lighting, access and parking.
 This isn’t always necessary but can speed up the shoot day if time is of the essence.